EnabledFish/Shade/README.md

 # 🌃 Shade

-Shade is an operating system written for education.
+Shade is an operating system written for the communication.

 # ❤️ Thanks